pharmatensor/pharmatensor.github.io/_posts/2019-06-23-using-rstudio-1.2-and-dplyr-to-import-PGsql-into-R.md

 Check the opened port and just enter the following parameters in `src_postgres()` function.
 Note that `dbname` parameter is case sensitive for the name of your database.

+Note that askForPassword() will produce a prompt to enter password in a secure way.

 ##### Step 4: Create a view for the data you want to subset from certain table
 This step is not necessary, however I find this practice to be the best in order to avoid writing SQL wrapped in R functions as we will see next.
-If you will just import a table as it is, skip to the next step. <br/>
+If you will just import a table as it is, skip to the next step. you can write your SQL directly in build_sql() as shown below, however I prefer to write long SQL queries alone to avoid any bugs. <br/>

 In SQL chuck write a query that will create a `view` for the data you want to import in R. In the chunck parameters, make sure to set `connection = con`.